-You can register as a prospective student and elect to receive materials in the mail, or gather all your info via the web.
-It'll take about 90 seconds to submit your request, so we recommend you "go for it".
+We are no longer sending paper brochures in the mail.
+However, you can register as a prospective student to receive information about our programs electronically.
+It'll take about 90 seconds to submit your request, so we recommend you "go for it!"

-The Horace H. Rackham School of Graduate Studies encompasses many UM departments, from Archaeology to Biostatistics to Music.
+The Horace H. Rackham School of Graduate Studies encompasses many U-M departments, from Archaeology to Biostatistics to Music.
 At the School of Music, Theatre & Dance, the DMA, PhD, MFA and MA degree programs are Rackham Graduate Studies Programs.
-Therefore, students applying for these degrees must fill out the Rackham Graduate Application.
+Therefore, students applying for these degrees should visit Rackham Graduate Admissions.